brewkode/marathon-lb-config/README.md

-# Marathon template
+# Marathon LB Config
-Template rendering to get info from Marathon server and render templates on to local FS.
+Generating load balancing/routing configs for apps hosted on marathon.
+Currently the configs generated work for haproxy.